jagprog5/dev-guide/design.md

 implicit stack (each recursive call’s stack frame), use an explicit data structure (and if it really matters [heap allocation](https://crates.io/crates/smallvec) can still be avoided).

+Similarly, avoid the use of [variable length arrays (VLA)](https://en.wikipedia.org/wiki/Variable-length_array) as it could cause stack exhaustion.

 ## Tool Choice